 What do you think?

 What are your favorite activities for summer fun on a budget?
 Do you think these ideas will cure your boredom?
+What do you do when you're bored AF?
 Let us know by leaving a comment!